Score-based diffusion models for accurate crystal-structure inpainting and reconstruction of hydrogen positions: Results

 The cumulative distribution of the energy differences after DFT relaxation is presented in Fig.~\ref{fig:DL:DFT-energy-validation}.
 We obtain that 84.2\% and 77.4\% of the model predictions (for the DFT and EXP datasets, respectively) have an energy that is lower than the original reference (i.e. the predictions are more stable; green area in Fig.~\ref{fig:DL:DFT-energy-validation}), thus validating via DFT what we had observed in the MLIP results: when there is a structural mismatch, our diffusion model typically identifies even more stable structures than the original reference.
+We stress that the aspect of higher stability than the original reference, especially in the context of the \texttt{EXP} dataset, is always with respect to the DFT potential energy surface.
+Moreover, it always means more stable than the reported configuration in the source databases, which often contain approximated or guessed hydrogen positions.
+Nonetheless, having in mind the main application outlined in the introduction, i.e., the extension of materials databases based on known host structures, finding energetically more stable configurations (within the framework of a chosen method, e.g., DFT) is indeed one of the main targets of crystal structure prediction applications.

-SI Section~\ref{ssec:SI-MLIP-DFT-benchmark} further discusses the correlation of the energy differences predicted by different MLIPs, also justifying the selection of the \texttt{NequIP}~\cite{batzner_e3-equivariant_2022} foundational model~\cite{kavanagh_2025_16980200}, as it is the one---among the five we tested---that best agrees with our DFT settings in predicting the relative stability of the inpainted structures and the references in our setup, and generally belongs to the best performing foundational MLIPs at the time of publication~\cite{riebesell_framework_2025}.
+SI section~S1\,C further discusses the correlation of the energy differences predicted by different MLIPs, also justifying the selection of the \texttt{NequIP}~\cite{batzner_e3-equivariant_2022} foundational model~\cite{kavanagh_2025_16980200}, as it is the one---among the five we tested---that best agrees with our DFT settings in predicting the relative stability of the inpainted structures and the references in our setup, and generally belongs to the best performing foundational MLIPs at the time of publication~\cite{riebesell_framework_2025}.
 One can rationalize the observation that most of the structurally non-matching predictions are actually more stable since \texttt{MatterGen} (and our extensions) were only trained on materials with an energy above hull smaller than 100~meV/atom, thus naturally including a bias toward predicting stable materials.
-Moreover, having in mind the underlying challenge of experimentally determining the hydrogen positions, these apparently ``non-matching'' cases might be those for which the hydrogen positions were only roughly estimated in the experimental source databases. \\ Based on these insights, we will define a successful prediction in the remaining analyses as either resulting in a structural match, i.e., reconstructing the original reference, or in an energetically more stable configuration.
-To distinguish these successful predictions from the previous discussion considering only structural matches, we will call our new success rate the \textit{Lower Energy or Structural} (LES) matching rate in the remaining analyses.
+Moreover, having in mind the underlying challenge of experimentally determining the hydrogen positions, these apparently ``non-matching'' cases might be those for which the hydrogen positions were only roughly estimated in the experimental source databases.